stephen-swensen/aoc-2023/README.md

 # aoc-fsharp

-Contains Advent of Code in fsharp for multiple years.
+Contains Advent of Code in F# for multiple years.
 Navigate to directory such as `2020` or `2023` as working dir for running commands.

 [Advent of Code 2020](https://adventofcode.com/2020)